nilesh1168/nilesh1168/README.md

 ---

 ### 👨‍💻 About Me
-- 🔧 Experienced in **Java, Python, Django, Spring Boot, SQL, AWS, React, and Cloud Technologies**.
+- 🔧 Experienced in **Java, Spring Boot, Python, Django, SQL, React, and Cloud Technologies**.
-- 🚀 3+ years of professional experience in software development, API design, and full-stack applications.
+- 🚀 3 years of professional experience in software development, API design, and full-stack applications.
-- 🌱 Currently working on **Flixed**, a personal movie tracker app (React, Django, PostgreSQL, TMDB/OMDB APIs).
+- 🌱 Currently working on **InvoiceGen**, an Invoice Generator on-the-go for small businesses and freelancers.
+(React Native(iOS and Android), TypeScript, and Expo).
 - 🎯 Open for **new opportunities across Canada** (flexible work settings).

 ---